 Endogenous endophthalmitis is treated by a vitro-retinal surgeon, who has been trained to diagnose retinal and vitreous diseases through a detailed eye examination, using highly technical equipment and testing.

-Dr Long completed his Fellowship training with Sight For All in 2019, specialising in vitro-retina ophthalmology.
+Dr Long completed his Fellowship training with Sight For All in 2019, specialising in vitreo-retina ophthalmology.
 He is currently based at Khmer Soviet Friendship Hospital (KSFH) in Phnom Penh, Cambodia.

 In February 2023, Dr Long treated 2-year-old Itay Sin, at KSFH.
 Dr Long diagnosed Itay Sin with endogenous endophthalmitis.
 Normally a happy and playful child, Itay Sin’s right eye had become red, he had a fever and was unsettled day and night.
 The infection had progressed to a dangerous point.